-The American Gem Society (the AGS) has named it ‘ideal’ because it is of ideal quality.
+The American Gem Society (AGS) has named it ‘ideal’ because it is of ideal quality.
 The diamond quality is measured on a scale of 0 to 10.
 A diamond having poorly cut edges and average light dispersion will be placed at 10.

 On the other hand, a diamond with ideal edges will get a 0 score on the quality scale.
 This means that an ideal cut diamond will be the one with a zero on the cut grading scale.

-ou need to check if the diamond qualifies the categories that we have mentioned.
-Do not confuse yourself between ‘excellent’ of AGS and ‘excellent cut’ of GIA.
+You need to check if the diamond qualifies the categories that we have mentioned.
+Do not confuse yourself between the ‘excellent’ AGS and the ‘excellent cut’ of GIA.